CRREL/GRiD-API/objects.md

-  is\_active          boolean      Whether or not the AOI is active. source              string       Source of the AOI (e.g., map, api). user                integer      The name of the creating user. clip\_geometry      string       The WKT geometry of the AOI. notes               string       User notes. pk                  integer      The primary key of the AOI.
+  is\_active          boolean      Whether or not the AOI is active. source              string       Source of the AOI (e.g., map, api). user                integer      The name of the creating user. geom                string       The WKT geometry of the AOI. notes               string       User notes. pk                  integer      The primary key of the AOI.